Create a workspace using the Account API

 1. Install Databricks CLI version 0.205 or above.
 See Install or update the Databricks CLI.

 2. Complete the steps to configure OAuth U2M authentication for users in the account.
-See OAuth user-to-machine (U2M) authentication.
+See Authenticate access to Databricks with a user account using OAuth (OAuth U2M).

 3. Start the user authentication process by running the following Databricks CLI command: